edupr91/LPI-DevOps-Tools-Engineer/103-docker-networking-and-volumes.md

 # Now hwere we can just use the name of the volume (web4_www)
 docker run --name web4 -v web4_www:/usr/share/nginx/html:ro -d nginx
-# We asume we get the IP 172.17.0.3, just check with an inspect first....
+# We asume that we will get the IP 172.17.0.3, just check with an inspect first....
 ~]$ curl 172.17.0.3
 It’s not magic, it’s talent and sweat.
 Gilfoyle - Silicon Valley